 We make use of the YumBox throughout our trip.
 We fill it up with extra-appealing snacks for distractions on the plane or in line-ups.
 On a long flight with a toddler, unlimited snacks is key!
 If we are staying at a resort, we will fill the YumBox up at breakfast and keep it in our bag for snacking all day long.
 On trips where we have our own kitchen, we buy healthy snacks and divide them into the YumBox every morning.
 The YumBox has either 4 or 6 compartments allowing for a nice variety of snacks you know your toddler will eat, and some good stuff to sneak in as well.
 It is a must-have!

 The yumbox is also great for the beach!
-Check it out on my post ‘What to Pack for the Beach with Kids‘.
+Check it out on my post on ‘What to Pack for the Beach with Kids‘ for more info!

 Toddler Straw Cup for Travel: Silikids Siliskin